Contentstack allows you to create a custom widget in your stack to analyze your entry content and recommend ideas.

-After running the above command, you will get the following screen:
+After running the above command, you should see the following:

-Make note of the port no in Access URLs (the localhost URL):
+Make a note of the port no in Access URLs (the localhost URL):

-Next, we need to install ngrok to build secure tunnels from a public endpoint (that is the internet) to a locally running server.
-Issue the following command to install ngrok:
+- Next, we need to install ngrok to build secure tunnels from a public endpoint (that is the internet) to a locally running server.
+Issue the following command:

-Once you run the above command, you will get a URL.
-Now create an extension by navigating to your stack and selecting Settings > + Add Extension > Create new.
+- Once you run the above command, you will get a URL.
+Create an extension by navigating to your stack and selecting Settings > + Add Extension > Create new.